alessandroooo/optimization/_posts/2025-12-25-performance0.md

 date: 2025-12-25
 categories: [SQL, Oracle, performance]
 ---
 Lately I spent some time with performance optimization for a data warehouse using Oracle database and here I would like to share my key takeaways.
 Most suggestions do not involve data modelling and can be implemented with minimum effort.
+As always, the better the code, the more difficult are improvements.

 ### The problem